Maverick at Cedar Point acts more like a bucking bronco than a coaster! It is full of twists, screws, launches, tunnels, and plenty of airtime!

 Not bad for a projected delayed opening of early June!

-SKIP THE LINE: Get YOUR Cedar Point Ticket TODAY!
+Get YOUR Discount Cedar Point Tickets TODAY!

 The Theme and Ride Layout of Maverick at Cedar Point